primorio/docx-mailmerge/README.rst

 later.
 ::

-    from mailmerge import MailMerge
+    from mailmerge import MailMerge, MailMergeOptions, OptionKeepFields
     with MailMerge('keep_all_fields.docx',
+            options=MailMergeOptions(
-            keep_fields="all") as document:
+                keep_fields=OptionKeepFields.ALL)) as document:
         ...